admir-selimovic/gcnn/README.md

 ### Directable Features

-GCNN is designed to accept scalar, vector, and tensor fields over $\mathbb{R}^3$ as input and output.
+GCXNN is designed to accept scalar, vector, and tensor fields over $\mathbb{R}^3$ as input and output.
 This ensures that the model can learn and represent geometric quantities on cell complexes effectively.

 ### Rich Topological and Geometric Structures

-Unlike traditional graph neural networks, GCNN exploits the rich topological and geometric structure of the cell complex for more expressive representation learning.
+Unlike traditional graph neural networks, GCXNN exploits the rich topological and geometric structure of the cell complex for more expressive representation learning.
 This offers a more robust framework compared to traditional graph-based approaches.

 ## Applications